-22As in the canonical model of Hall and Jorgenson (1967), if all margins of corporate expenditure (on both physical capital and intellectual properties) were fully tax deductible (i.e., $\hat{\delta}{IP} = \hat{\delta}K = 1$), permanent cuts in corporate income taxes would only affect the government budget constraint but have no real effect on output at either short or long horizons.
-See Abel (2007) for an intuitive explanation of this neutrality result in a general equilibrium setting transmission of tax shocks: the market price of ideas and the tax amortisation period of intellectual property assets.
-A cut in corporate income taxes leads to a jump in the price of ideas, which in turn provides firms with an incentive to innovate more, by investing in 'basic' and 'applied' research.
-We provide direct empirical evidence on this mechanism.
-On impact, the share prices of more patent-rich firms increase more than those of firms with few patents.
-At business cycle frequencies, R&D spending, non-R&D IPP investment and trademark assignments all increase following a cut in corporate taxes.
-This leads to a significant and sustained rise in patenting and aggregate productivity at long horizons, which eventually translates into higher output and consumption, in a world of ideas.
+22As in the canonical model of Hall and Jorgenson (1967), if all margins of corporate expenditure (on both physical capital and intellectual property) were fully tax deductible (i.e., $\hat{\delta}{IP} = \hat{\delta}K = 1$), permanent cuts in corporate income taxes would only affect the government budget constraint but have no real effect on output at either short or long horizons.
+See Abel (2007) for an intuitive explanation of this neutrality result in a general equilibrium setting the corporate income tax cuts are transitory.
+Corporate tax cuts have medium-term effects even though R&D expenditures are fully tax deductible in our model, consistent with the U.S. tax code over our sample period.
+We provide independent evidence on the mechanism highlighted by our structural model by showing that the empirical responses of both the stock of patents and the share prices of the most patent-rich U.S. firms to corporate tax cuts line up with the model predictions.